 Section 38 of the Planning and Compulsory Purchase Act 2004 requires that applications be determined in accordance with the development plan unless material considerations indicate otherwise.
-The proposed principle of the development is acceptable in accordance with the Core Strategy: Local Plan.
+The variation of condition is acceptable in terms of residential amenity.
 The development therefore complies with the development plan.
 There is a positive presumption in favour of approving the development and there are no material reasons to object to the application.